inayatkhosla/predicting-solar/README.md

 # Predicting Distributed Solar Power Production
-### A lightweight approach to predicting solar power generation, based on weather conditions at a small set of coordinates
+### A lightweight approach to predicting solar power generation based on weather conditions at a small set of coordinates

 ## Contents